johansatge/movies/readme.md

 npm run import
 ```

 Answer the questions.
-Then, commit the updated JSON file.
+Then, commit the updated JSON file, and poster file.

 ## Build and deployment